gienyne/Industrial_edge_gateway/docs/architekture/README.md

 The Industrial Edge Gateway follows a modular architecture.

-Each software component has a single responsibility.
+Each component has a single responsibility and communicates through a common internal data model.

-The architecture is designed to evolve from simple sensors connected to an ESP32 to industrial machines without requiring major modifications.
+The architecture is designed to evolve from simple ESP32 sensors to industrial machines without requiring changes to the gateway core.

 ---